|

 Porter songs make this musical version of The Philadelphia Story a

 treat.
-Do not miss Bing's super "Now You Has Jazz" with Louis Armstrong.
+Highlights include Bing's "Now You Has Jazz" with Louis

 - Hollywood Or Bust (not seen)